alexmojaki/birdseye/README.md

 python -m birdseye.clear_db
 ```

+### Making tracing optional

+Sometimes you may want to only trace certain calls based on a condition, e.g. to increase performance or reduce database clutter.
+In this case, decorate your function with `@eye(optional=True)` instead of just `@eye`.
+Then your function will have an additional optional parameter `trace_call`, default False.
+When calling the decorated function, if `trace_call` is false, the underlying untraced function is used.
+If true, the traced version is used.

 ## Performance, volume of data, and limitations

 Every function call is recorded, and every nontrivial expression is traced.
 This means that: